pryv/dev-site/source/faq-api.md

 ### Is it possible to add an additional layer of authentication?

-Pryv.io login implies a username/password login, and integrates a multi-factor authentication (MFA) microservice on top of Pryv.io calls.
-You can find more on how to use our MFA micro service for your authentication flow [here](https://api.pryv.com/reference-full/#multi-factor-authentication).
+The Pryv.io login supports multi-factor authentication (MFA).
+See its API reference methods [here](/reference-full/#multi-factor-authentication).

 ## Account granularity